agpeshal/black-box-defense/README.md

 # black-box-defense

-Experiments to defend the model against state-of-the-art Black-box attacks (HopSkipJumpAttack [1] and GeoDA[2]).
+Experiments on CIFAR10 trained on ResNet18 to defend the network against state-of-the-art Black-box attacks (HopSkipJumpAttack [1] and GeoDA[2]).

 [1] Chen, Jianbo, Michael I. Jordan, and Martin J. Wainwright.
 "Hopskipjumpattack: A query-efficient decision-based attack."
 2020 IEEE Symposium on Security and Privacy (SP).
 IEEE, 2020.